Shingles vaccine

 People with a weakened immune system

-Following recent changes however, they are eligible for a new non-live vaccine called Shingrix® which is proven to be safe in those with a weakened immune system.
+This vaccine has now been replaced for most people, by a non-live vaccine called Shingrix® which is proven to be safe in those with a weakened immune system.

-If you are aged between 71 and 79, and previously could not receive the shingles vaccine due to a weakened immune system, ask your GP for advice.
+If you are aged between 71 and 79 and could not get the shingles vaccine due to a weakened immune system, ask your GP for advice.